stockphrase/no-silo/content/courses/writing-3/wr3-syllabus.md

 ## Typical Weekly Workflow

-Here is a list of the typical assignments and activities that we will do each week:
+Below is a list of the typical assignments and activities we will do each week.
+These are described in more depth in the "Major Assignments" section below.

 - Before we meet to discuss a reading as a class, each of you should carefully read and critically engage the text on your own---interrogating, analyzing, and questioning the arguments, ideas, and assumptions you discover there.